DANCH & GRANGER SELECTIONS

 13%

 If you travel around Korčula drinking Pošip at every opportunity (we have), there’s a big range of styles.
 That said, the vast majority are made reductively, whole cluster pressed, fermented at low temperatures to harness the aromatics, and overall kept really fresh and bright.
-These wines are delicious and unique to be sure, but we’ve never encountered a Pošip like this to date.
-Harvested between the 25th and the 26th of August, this vintage received more punchdowns than the 2019.
-More extraction to balance out the acidity.
+These wines are delicious and unique to be sure, but we’ve never encountered a Pošip like this to date, more punchdowns and more extraction to balance out the acidity.
 Macerated for 3 days on the skins, everything was basket pressed into stainless steel and aged for 1 year on the lees.
 Bottled unfined and unfiltered by hand from tank.
-This vintage has a little more "Žutina" (aka amber/yellowness) than the 2019, but with the added bottle aging, is in an absolutely beautiful place.
+A vintage with a nice "Žutina" (aka amber/yellowness) and with the added bottle aging, it is in an absolutely beautiful place.

 Negotians VinariusPošip Coltrane 2020